 Membership is open to everyone of any nationality with an interest in stained glass.
 There are two classes of membership: Freeman and Liveryman.
 New members join as Freemen and may after a time apply to become Liverymen.

-During the current pandemic the City of London has authorised Livery Companies to admit new members remotely and we have taken full advantage of this.
+During the pandemic the City of London authorised Livery Companies to admit new members remotely and we have taken full advantage of this.
 Potential members, in particular those from overseas, may like to note that if they join now they will not be required to travel to London for the admission ceremony, which will be conducted by Zoom.
-As restrictions start to ease we expect admissions at the Hall to become the norm from now on; but virtual admission will remain a possibility until at least March 2022.
+As restrictions start to ease we expect admissions at the Hall to become the norm from now on; but virtual admission will remain a possibility until at least October 2022.

 Benefits of Membership